lab-cosmo/sphericart/docs/src/examples.rst

 Examples
 ========

-We provide examples on how to calculate spherical harmonics from the C and Python programming languages.
-We plan on supporting more languages in the future.
+We provide concrete examples on how to calculate spherical harmonics.
 Python example
 --------------